google/backup-dr-custom-roles/README.md

 ### New custom roles for Google Cloud Backup and DR

-After running the script detailed below, you will have the  custom roles as follows.
+After running the script detailed below, you will have the custom role as follows.
 Assign these to the relevant Service Accounts as required.

-* **Backup and DR OnVault**: Use this for adding a Google Cloud Storage bucket to Google Cloud Backup and DR
 * **Backup and DR Compute Engine Instance Backups**: Use this when adding a Credential to either create and use and delete GCP Instance snapshots.

-**If you don't see the new roles, refresh your browser window.**
+**If you don't see this new role, refresh your browser window.**

 ## Deleting Custom Roles